Rafflesia zollingeriana

 Rafflesia zollingeriana is a species of flowering plant in the family Rafflesiaceae, native to Java.
-Of three species of Rafflesia known from Java this species has always been the most rare and restricted, it is only known from collection locales in Banyuwangi Regency, Jember Regency and Lumajang Regency, southern East Java.
+Of three species of Rafflesia known from Java, this species has always been the most rare and restricted.
+It is only known from collection locales in Banyuwangi Regency, Jember Regency and Lumajang Regency, southern East Java.
 It was first scientifically collected in 1902 by Sijfert Hendrik Koorders on the eastern flanks of Mount Puger Watangan, a forested hill near the beach, who described it as a new species in 1918.
-Many decades later a flowering plant was discovered in Meru Betiri National Park (see photo), also in the Jember Regency somewhat further down the coast to the east.
+Many decades later, a flowering plant was discovered in Meru Betiri National Park, and also in the Jember Regency, somewhat further down the coast to the east.

 Locals in Jember and Lumajang Regency know this plant by the name of patmo sari, patmosari and/or padmosari in Javanese.
 The word sari means 'essence' or 'the best part of', patmo is generally used to mean Rafflesia locally, but is originally etymologically derived from the Sanskrit word पद्म (padma), 'lotus', and also still means 'lotus' in literary Javanese.

 Taxonomy

 Rafflesia zollingeriana was first described by Dutch-Indonesian botanist Sijfert Hendrik Koorders in his 1918 monograph on the Rafflesiaceae of Indonesia.
 He had collected the holotype in 1902, not far from the beach (Pantai Puger) near the village and forestry research station (boschproefstation) of Puger, in what is now the Jember Regency, on a hill called Puger Watangan.

-In 1997 the Rafflesiaceae expert Willem Meijer synonymised R. zollingeriana with R. patma.
+In 1997, the Rafflesiaceae expert Willem Meijer synonymised R. zollingeriana with R. patma.
 Other Rafflesiaceae experts disagreed, Zuhud et al. considered it a separate species based on morphological differences in their 1998 book Rafflesia Indonesia: keanekaragaman, ekologi, dan pelestariannya, Jamili Nais following this interpretation in his 2001 book Rafflesia of the World, with Agus Susatya agreeing in 2007.
-In 2010 molecular studies were published into the genetic variation of the genus Rafflesia; this provided evidence for re-recognition of R. zollingeriana as a distinct species again.
+In 2010, molecular studies were published into the genetic variation of the genus Rafflesia; this provided evidence for re-recognition of R. zollingeriana as a distinct species again.